h0ngcha0/ansible-dev-vm/README.md

 Create the virtual machine

     vagrant up

-The `Vagrantfile` assumes that your user name in the host machine is the same as the one you will use to log in the live machines and in stash.
-If that is not the case run `USER=<my-user-name> vagrant up` instead.

 This can take quite some time the first time you run it as the virtual environment needs to be provisioned.